 I should also add that the subway here is ruthless – it’s every man, woman and child for themselves!
 If you don’t psychically push people they will not let you off the train at your stop.
 It’s pretty brutal.
 At first I found this intimidating but after two weeks in China I discarded my British niceties and was shoving with the best of them.

 As I mentioned earlier, Chinese taxis seem to be the most unreliable thing in the world.
 Pretty much every time we used one in China we ended up lost, even though I’d never get into one without my destination printed in Chinese.
-I don’t know what it is, it’s like they’re not required to know anything about their city.
 One driver had to consult our map four times to take us to The Bund; AKA the most famous attraction in Shanghai!?
 So basically just avoid hailing a taxi at all costs.
 If you really need one then get your hotel to arrange it for you as these are generally more reliable.

-I’m sure there are thousands of other things that I never got the chance to do in four days in Shanghai, but these are my pick of the best things I did do.
+There are thousands of other things that I never got the chance to do in five days in Shanghai, but these are my pick of the best things I did do.
 If I had to choose a favourite I think I’d say the Yu Garden, it’s so uniquely Chinese and like nothing I’d ever seen before.
 Definitely not to be missed on a trip to Shanghai!
 Please comment and let me know if you love Shanghai and have anything to add to the list!